 The word luilakbollen translates as “lazybones buns”.
-But why have they earned this name?
-According to our research on the BBC website, Luilak is a Dutch festival held on the day before Whit Sunday.
+According to the BBC website, Luilak is a Dutch festival held on the day before Whit Sunday.
 Young people start to crowd the streets at 4 am, whistling, banging on doors and ringing bells to make as much noise as possible.
 Any young person who fails to get up is a “lazybones”.
-As well as making lots of noise, the revellers stuff themselves with goodies, including these very tasty buns.
+As well as making lots of noise, the revellers stuff themselves with goodies, including these very tasty scones.

 - 1/4 cup (60 ml) fat (e.g. melted coconut oil)